jacekkowalczyk82/jacekkowalczyk82.github.io/_posts/2021-03-22-how-to-start-with-canonical-multipass.md

 ## Canonical Ubuntu https://multipass.run/

-What is multipass, it is a toola that allows to easily create and use Ubuntu server Virtual  Machines at Windows, Linux or MacOS.
+What is Multipass, it is a tool that allows to easily create and use Ubuntu server Virtual  Machines at Windows, Linux or MacOS.

-Install multipass for your platform following instructions at `https://multipass.run`
+Install Multipass for your platform following instructions at `https://multipass.run`

 ## Create and start new VM machine